New Zealand Certificate in Horticulture (General) (Level 3)

 You might want to move on to study landscape design, become an arborist, get started in the nursery or fruit and vegetable growing industries, or simply learn a little more about your own backyard garden.
 Whatever you want to achieve, the NZ Certificate in Horticulture help start you on your journey.

-The programme is available in both Westport and Greymouth and, with flexible learning available, part-time options and a blended mix of class and online study, (plus all the benefits of campus facilities and support) you can make your study suit your lifestyle.
+The programme is available in both Westport and Greymouth with flexible hours and learning available.
+A blended mix of class and online study, (plus all the benefits of campus facilities and support) you can make your study suit your lifestyle.

 You’ll learn propagation techniques (how to successfully grow plants from seedlings and cuttings), industry best practice, how different soils and fertilisers help plants to grow, sustainable growing practices, pest control, weed control, pruning, landscaping and plant naming.